Melissa Arnette ‘Missy’ Elliott [Photo: CC BY-SA 4.0]

 What would cause a child to intentionally not perform well in school after being promoted?
 In Elliott’s case, she felt isolated.
 She missed her friends.

-To better understand, you must consider that as a child, Elliott lived in fear.
+To better understand, you must consider that Elliott lived in fear as a child.
 She has stated that her father beat her mother almost every day.
 According to her, one day, he held them at gunpoint.
 Can you imagine her fear and the effects that could have on her psyche?

 Elliott was not always welcomed in the music industry.
 It was thought that she did not have the right “look.”
 She maintained focus on increasing her networks and developing her craft.
 When she helped to write a hit for Aaliyah, she began to receive offers from those who once rejected her.